JefferyXeom/TurboReg/README.md

 ### Python API

-> NOTE: The Python API is a thin wrapper around the C++ core using PyBind11, offering C++-level performance within Python.
+> Note: The Python API of TurboReg is implemented in C++ and exposed via PyBind11, offering C++-level performance within Python.

 Create a Python virtual environment and install PyTorch (with CUDA support):